Sovran Bank: First & Merchants Bank

-National Bank of Virginia merged with First National Sept.
-1, 1912.
+National Bank of Virginia merged with First National on September 1, 1912.

-Alfred Charles Bossom of Clinton & Russell in New York City designed Richmond's first skyscraper at 9th and Main streets, completed in downtown Richmond in 1913.
+Alfred Charles Bossom of Clinton & Russell in New York City designed the First National Bank Building, the first skyscraper in Richmond, at 9th and Main streets, completed in 1913.
 BB&T later occupied the building, which is on the National Register of Historic Places.

-Merchants National Bank merged with First National February 27, 1926, at which time the bank became First & Merchants Bank.
+Merchants National Bank merged with First National on February 27, 1926, at which time the bank became First & Merchants Bank.

 In 1981, The National Bank of Fairfax merged with First & Merchants Bank.
 The first bank in Fairfax, Virginia, it was organized in 1902.
-In 1931, the bank completed construction of a new building on the site of the former Willcoxon Tavern.
-The Moore and McCandlish law firm, which had offices on the second floor of the former bank building built in 1905, occupied the building until 1972.
-Community Bank of Northern Virginia, organized in 1992 in Sterling, moved into the building that same year.

 Banks which merged with First & Merchants Bank: